 Loyalist Research in the Kingston Area

 The Archives of the Diocese of Ontario house many early church registers.
 Researchers should bear in mind that until 1832, only Anglican, Roman Catholic and Presbyterian clergy were allowed to perform marriages: people who normally were Methodist, Congregational or of other Protestant denomination may have been married in a Church of England.
-The Archive is generally open on Tuesday and Thursday afternoons.
-For details on holdings and hours, please see their web site here.
+As of 2017, the Archives is temporarily closed to visitors while being re-established in a new building, but is still accepting email.
+Write to firstname.lastname@example.org.
+Since it is managed entirely by volunteers, please wait patiently for a response.

 Lennox & Addington County Archives

 Some of the Loyalists who settled in "Kingston and District" actually located within Lennox & Addington County to the west of Frontenac County.
-The extensive Lennox & Addington County Archives, housed in the L&A County Museum -- the building itself is an early jail -- is open four days a week.
+The extensive Lennox & Addington County Archives, housed in the L&A County Museum -- the building itself is an early jail -- has recently been renovated and expanded.
 See the web page of the Lennox & Addington Historical Society www.lennoxandaddingtonhistoricalsociety.ca for details on hours and holdings.

 Queen's University Archives